This post may contain affiliate links, from which we earn an income.

 Are you fed up of reading the same tired destination ideas for France?
 Do you crave the road less travelled?
 Check out our top, less touristy and off the beaten track France spots for your next holiday.

 You may not know this about France, but it is the most visited country in the world.
-Paris, the Alps, Provence, Herault, the Loire Valley, and Brittany attract the lion’s share of tourists and in the summer months these destinations can feel uncomfortably crowded, with traffic jams on every road, over-booked hotels and queues for restaurants.
+Paris, the Alps, Provence, Herault, the Loire Valley and Brittany attract the lion’s share of tourists, and in the summer months these destinations can feel uncomfortably crowded, with French road trippers packing the roads, over-booked hotels and queues for restaurants.

 Away from these places, France is a vast and often sparsely populated country, especially in rural areas.
 Small towns and villages still enjoy a slower pace of life, where simple pleasures take precedence.
 Warm ripe tomatoes picked from the vine, fresh morning bread and boules, the ubiquitous French game played in every village square when the evenings are long and sultry.

 There are few places where you can get away from tourism altogether, but these are our pick of fantastic France off the beaten track destinations where you can enjoy a more peaceful vacation, away from the hustle and bustle of modern life.